 But now that I'm more aware of the prevalence of fake content online — and more importantly, how ineffective my human brain is at detecting it — I'm even more reticent to say that product reviews on their own are a legitimate source of voice-of-customer data.

-At the end of the day, I still strongly believe that customer & product responses to well-designed, properly-targeted, messaging-focused surveys & polls remain THE hands-down most credible source of quantified, usable voice-of-customer copywriting research, both for selecting your value proposition and for drafting sticky, compelling copy.
+At the end of the day, I still strongly believe that customer & prospect responses to well-designed, properly-targeted, messaging-focused surveys & polls remain THE hands-down most credible source of quantified, usable voice-of-customer copywriting research, both for selecting your value proposition and for drafting sticky, compelling copy.
 I'd rank recorded and transcribed customer & prospect interviews second, and finally — if you can't get your hands on either of the above — product reviews should really be a last resort source of VOC.

 What do you think?
 Have YOU had much luck writing effective sales copy based on product reviews?